brostyslav-it/laravel-url-shortener/README.md

-Certainly!
-Here's the updated README.md with examples of usage and placeholders for screenshots:

----

 # PHP Link Shortener

 PHP Link Shortener is a simple link shortening service built with Laravel.
 It allows users to shorten long URLs and provides a shorter link that redirects to the original URL.